HomeBlogComparing Baseline and Annual Audiograms: OSHA Compliance Guide

 RequirementBaseline AudiogramAnnual Audiogram

-Quiet period requiredYes — 14 hours, no workplace noiseNo requirement, but recommended
+Quiet period requiredYes — 14 hours, no workplace noiseNo requirement (recommended)

-OSHA 300 Log triggerNoYes, if STS ≥25 dB HL work-related
+OSHA 300 Log triggerNoYes, if STS ≥25 dBHL and work-related

 The 14-Hour Quiet Period Rule

-Under 1910.95(g)(5)(ii), the employer shall not permit a baseline audiogram to be used as a valid reference unless the employee was not exposed to workplace noise at or above 85 dB(A) TWA for at least 14 hours preceding the test.
-If TTS is present during baseline testing, the resulting reference threshold is artificially elevated — making future STS detection harder and masking genuine deterioration.
+Under 1910.95(g)(5)(ii), the employer shall not permit a baseline audiogram to be used as a valid reference unless the employee was not exposed to workplace noise at or above 85 dBA TWA for at least 14 hours preceding the test.
+This protects against temporary threshold shift (TTS) contaminating the baseline.
+If TTS is present during baseline testing, the resulting reference threshold is artificially elevated — future STS detection becomes harder and genuine deterioration is masked.

 When a Revised Baseline Is Required

-Under 1910.95(g)(9), a revised baseline must be substituted when: an STS is confirmed as a permanent threshold shift; an audiologist or physician determines the original baseline is not an accurate representation of the worker’s non-occupational baseline hearing; or an improved threshold occurs in subsequent testing.
+Under 1910.95(g)(9), a revised baseline must be substituted when: an STS is confirmed as a permanent threshold shift; an audiologist or physician determines the original baseline is not an accurate representation of the worker’s non-occupational baseline; or improved thresholds occur in subsequent testing.
 The original baseline must be retained in the employee’s record even after revision.
+See: Audiometric Recordkeeping: Digital vs. Paper.

 Age Correction in STS Determination

-OSHA permits employers to age-correct threshold data before determining whether an STS has occurred, using the correction tables in Appendix F. When applied, some apparent STSs are reduced or eliminated because the threshold change is consistent with expected age-related decline rather than noise-induced hearing loss.
-Age correction is optional, not required, and must use the OSHA Appendix F tables with documented calculations.
+OSHA permits employers to age-correct threshold data before determining whether an STS has occurred, using the correction tables in Appendix F. When applied, some apparent STSs are reduced because the shift is consistent with expected age-related decline rather than noise-induced hearing loss.
+Age correction is optional, not required, and must use the OSHA Appendix F tables with documented calculations retained in the employee file.

 Documentation Requirements

-Under OSHA 1910.95(m)(3): all audiograms must be retained for the duration of employment; calibration records for each test day must be retained for two years; STS determinations, age-correction calculations, and revised baseline justifications must be in writing and retained; and employee notification letters for STS must be retained.
+Under OSHA 1910.95(m)(3): all audiograms must be retained for the duration of employment; calibration records for each test day must be retained for two years; STS determinations, age-correction calculations, and revised baseline justifications must be in writing and retained; employee notification letters for STS must be retained.
+Most occupational health attorneys recommend retaining all audiometric records for 30 years beyond employment termination given the long latency of occupational hearing loss claims.

 Frequently Asked Questions